balaji2003engg/Troubleshooting/jenkins/hostveriifcationfailed/README.md

 and the repository exists."

 # Solution :
-Check whether "CheckHostIP" setting is enabled or not  by executing the below command,
+1.Check whether "CheckHostIP" setting is enabled or not  by executing the below command,

         ssh -G bitbucket org | grep checkhostip

-To fix this, disabled CheckHostIP by adding the below config in your ~/.ssh/config file
+2. To fix this, disabled CheckHostIP by adding the below config in your ~/.ssh/config file

 Host bitbucket.org
        CheckHostIP no